Reduce Call Costs With Answering Machine Detection

-This tutorial shows you how to build a simple IVR Flow with cost-effective machine detection feature.
-It also encompases steps on how to check out reports and run additional campaigns.
+This tutorial shows you how to build a simple IVR Flow with a cost-effective machine detection feature.
+It also encompasses steps on how to check out reports and run additional campaigns.

 Create a simple outbound IVR Flow.
 To start an outbound IVR, use the Start Call action, where you can choose Answering Machine Detection conditions and then build a Flow according to your specific use case scenarios.
 You can mark the audience whose vocemail picked up so you can contact them later if necessary.

 After the campaign has finished, you can check out the Voice report to see what calls were answered by voicemail.